Lanterns (TV series): Development

 The series received an eight-episode straight-to-series order from Max's corporate sibling channel HBO in June 2024, when Mundy was confirmed as showrunner and executive producer.
 The move to HBO was made after WBD decided to shift many of its planned big-budget Max series based on their own intellectual property to be HBO originals instead; Lanterns was expected to still stream on Max in addition to airing on HBO.
+Each episode was expected to have an approximate hour-long runtime.
 DC Studios was meeting with possible directors for the series' pilot by September, including Stephen Williams who worked with Lindelof on Watchmen.
 James Hawes, who directed the first season of Slow Horses, was hired to direct the first two episodes of Lanterns and serve as an executive producer the next month.
 In February 2025, Williams was confirmed to be directing for the series, alongside Geeta Vasant Patel and Alik Sakharov, while Ron Schmidt joined as an executive producer the following month.

-Safran said the series could continue beyond the first season.
-Mundy said it would stand alone from other DC Studios projects and was designed to tell a complete story, but he hoped that it could expand to have "many seasons".
+Also in February 2025, Safran stated that the series could continue beyond its first season.
+Mundy added that Lanterns would stand alone from other DC Studios projects and was designed to tell a complete story, but he hoped that it could expand to have multiple seasons.
+Lanterns was expected to be a multi-season series by May 2026, when television and comic book writer Christopher Cantwell was hired to work on a potential second season as a writer, executive producer, and co-showrunner alongside Mundy.
+Lindelof and King did not return as writers because of their commitments to the HBO series The Chain and the DCU animated series Mister Miracle, respectively, though King remained involved in some capacity.
+A writers' room had been working on the season for more than a month, around six weeks, by that August, but HBO was waiting to greenlight a second season until after the series premiered later that month to gauge its critical and audience reception and viewership ratings.
+On the potential demand for a second season, Mundy stated, "We feel good that we told the story in season one well.
+The question is whether [season two] is a story people are interested in.
+If that's the case, then we'll get to do another one.
+We'll tell it in a slightly different way, so that it feels fresh, with characters you know and care about."
+He added that they were "just in the breaking-story stages" and that they would discuss it with HBO and DC Studios executives "really soon" once they had mapped out a whole season.